Michael-F-Ellis/ficta/README.md

  `Ficta` supports line and block comments.
 By default, the comment delimiters are the familiar `//`, `/*`, and `*/` used in C++, Go, and similar programming languages, but you can change them with command line options when you start `ficta`.

  The default delimiters have the advantage of making it easier to adapt existing syntax hightlighting rules to help you distinguish comments from input text.
 The `ficta` repository includes a `vscode` extension named `AIT` that detects and highlights comments.
-You'll need to manually copy the folder to your vscode extensions directory and use the file extension `.ait` on your input files.
+You'll need to manually copy the folder to your vscode extensions directory and use the file extension `.ait` on your input files to take advantage of the extension.
 ## API Key and Organization ID

-To use `ficta`, you will need a valid OpenAI API key and Organization ID.
+To use `ficta` with the OpenAI API, you will need a valid OpenAI API key and Organization ID.
 These should be stored in environment variables named `OPENAI_API_KEY` and `OPENAI_API_ORG`, respectively.
+These keys are not needed if you are using a non-OpenAI server.

 If you do not have an OpenAI API key, you can sign up for one on the OpenAI website.